Peratic Phase Transition by Bulk-to-Surface Response: Quantum peratic phase transition

-{\it Quantum peratic phase transition.---} For the numerical calculation of the quantum ground state of the transverse field Ising model is limited in the system size, we further construct a quantum peratic phase transition characterized by the BTS response, that has an exact duality with the quantum MBL transition of the one-dimensional Floquet quantum dynamics of a disordered spin chain~\cite{2015_Huse_Review,2019_Bloch_RMP}.
-Since the existence of the MBL transition has been mathematically proven for one-dimensional systems by Imbrie~\cite{2016_Imbrie_MBL}, our construction provides an rigorous scenario for the quantum peratic phase transition.
+We now provide a rigorous quantum model supporting the quantum peratic phase transition.
+This is achieved by constructing a quantum frustration free Hamiltonian, whose ground state phase transition has an exact duality with the dynamical MBL transition of the Floquet quantum dynamics of a one-dimensional disordered spin chain~\cite{2015_Huse_Review,2019_Bloch_RMP}.

-We consider a 2d qudit lattice system with a four dimensional local Hilbert space.
+We consider a 2d qudit lattice model with a four dimensional local Hilbert space.
 The four levels are labeled as $\left|